CochiseLinuxUsersGroup/CochiseLinuxUsersGroup.github.io/activities/SierraVistaInstallfest_2017-01-28/index.md

 7. The use of a welcoming station worked well but only because we were not super busy.
 If we had been busier we may have required a separate host and a separate individual to ensure the installs are progressing on tract.

-8. The host must ensure that the quest fills out and signs the questionnaire to the extent of even filling it out for him/her.
+8. The host must ensure that the guest fills out and signs the questionnaire to the extent of even filling it out for him/her.
 No blank answers allowed.
 Then assign a member to perform the work.

 ![alt text](https://raw.githubusercontent.com/CochiseLinuxUsersGroup/CochiseLinuxUsersGroup.github.io/master/images/SierraVistaInstallfest01_2017-01-28.jpg)
 ![alt text](https://raw.githubusercontent.com/CochiseLinuxUsersGroup/CochiseLinuxUsersGroup.github.io/master/images/SierraVistaInstallfest02_2017-01-28.jpg)